tanisharana/Inverted-Index-Map-Reduce/README.md

 # Inverted-Index-Map-Reduce
-Create an inverted index for looking up the words in files
+Create an inverted index for looking up the words in files using hadoop framework.